 "What about manicure scissors?"
 I have determined, through exhaustive research trials, that manicure scissors are effectively useless for any purposes other than scaring away that guy in the office who always tries to steal your Wine Gums.
-They are clunky, difficult and boring to use (and yes, nail cutting can and should be an exciting, exhilarating experience), and they should be put to rest for good, alongside the melon baller are mean come on...who uses these things for any purposes other than sophomoric pranks on smelly roommates?
+They are clunky, difficult and boring to use (and yes, nail cutting can span of two minutes to sper D: Tapanowski Avisibly instea and dmane should be on taxyiting rxhilerating meeting for and they definitely feeling the burn of the Echereschia Coli-ridden rat should be put to rest for good, alongside the melon baller (I milk I had concurred instead mean come on...who uses these things for any purposes other than sophomoric pranks on smelly roommates?

 So that leaves me with nail biting.
 I have been doing it since I was a young boy, and I don't see any end in sight.
 It's a way of life.
 I'm doing it right now as I type this article (I type with one hand).
 I do it during classes, sometimes intentionally right in front of the professor.
-If the professor did not see, I will often go it to his/her office afterwards to demonstrate my nail-biting proficiency.
+If the professor did not see, I will often go to his/her office afterwards to demonstrate my nail-biting proficiency.
 Granted, I'm a bit of a showoff, seeing as how I can extract the stray portion of a standard-issue thumb nail in 2.43 seconds (still a record).

-But, is this to be considered "mentally unstable" behaviour Well, judging by this article, the answer is yes.
+But, is this to be considered "mentally unstable" behaviour.
+Well, judging by this article, the answer is yes.
 But if nothing else, I would like to see others, who are not yet in touch with their burning nail-biting passion, branch out and discover the free world.
 So next time you're chomping down on a nice piece of raw nail, think of those medicine-lovers who view you as "a crazed idiot".
 Think of the money you're saving, the dental benefits, and the sense of self-worth achieved by chewin' 'em down to the cuticles.
 Then, commit an act of random, destructive violence, to keep the doctors guessing.

-Nick Taylor
+> Nick Taylor